paper-leaf/waldo/README.md

 ## But Why *'Waldo'*? ##
 Who's the character most well known for always being in the background?

 So the question here really should be: "Where's Waldo?"
-Get it? :D
+Get it? :laughing: